-- 101 Intro Practicum in Occupation.
+OTS 101 Intro Practicum in Occupation.

 (2) A. Introduction to occupational science and occupational therapy.
 Active learning experiences explore occupational self.
-Develop an understanding of self-reflection and portfolio development as process for learning. - 201 Practicum in Community Occupation.
-(2) A. Prerequisite: OTS 101.
-Includes self-reflection and portfolio development to communicate valuing occupation as the core to well being.
-Active learning experiences in the community explore occupation and increase awareness and sensitivity to others as occupational beings. - 203 Bridge Practicum in Occupation and Community.
-(4) A. Credit will not be awarded to students who have credit for OTS 101 and OTS 201.
-Fundamental concepts of occupational science and occupational therapy.
-Community experiences explore occupation in self and others.
-Web based course with intensive on campus seminar to include self-reflection and portfolio development. - 301 Practicum in Occupational Science I.
+Develop an understanding of self-reflection and portfolio development as process for learning.

+OTS 201 Practicum in Community Occopation, (2) A. Prerequisite: OTS 101.
+Includes self-reflection and portfolio development to communicate valuing occupation as the core to well-being.
+Active learning experiences in the community explore occupation and increase awareness and sensitivity to others as occupational beings.

+OTS 203 Bridge Practicum in Occupation and Community.
+(4) A. Credit will not be awarded to students who have credit for OTS 101 and OTS 201 Fundamental concepts of occupational science and occupational therapy.
+Community experiences explore occupation in self-and others.
+Web based course with intensive on campus seminar to include self-reflection and portfolio development.